Last Updated on April 11, 2022 by Grow with Bovees

 Comparing Pennington to Scotts in Summary

-We love Pennington Smart Seed for most gardeners because of its higher amount of precious seeds per pound and because it uses less water.
-Scotts fertilizers and grass seed mix with mulch are our top picks for beginners because they’re so easy to use.
+We love Pennington Smart Seed for most gardeners because it has more seeds per pound and because it uses less water.
+Scotts fertilizers and grass seeds mix with mulch are our top picks for beginners because they’re so easy to use.
+Find them at your nearest garden center.

 In the matter of Pennington vs Scotts, the truth is that both companies offer useful products for home gardeners.
-You can mix and match depending on your needs, going for a Pennington Smart Seed and Scott fertilizer for your lawn.
+You can mix and match different grasses depending on your needs, going for a Pennington Smart Seeds and Scott fertilizer for your new lawn.

 Later, you can complement your lawn care with a bit of extra iron or use Lilly Miller products for the rest of your garden.